Attention, IT Department: You are no longer needed.

 By turning to personal cloud accounts, applications and devices, employees have found a better way to work.
 A consumer cloud account can share large files faster than breaking them up over several emails.
 A smartphone or personal tablet can let them keep up with client emails on the go.
 A note-taking app can be accessed from anywhere.

 In many cases, employees had to find ways to work better since IT wasn’t giving them the tools they needed to get their jobs done.
-For instance, many companies have collaboration tools for internal use, but no tools for use in collaborating with clients.
+You can’t ask your team members to simply not use tools that make their lives easier.
+There are way too many benefits for them not to seek one out.

 Is the Reward Greater than the Risk?